avinayak/avinayak.github.io/_posts/2022-04-10-procedurally-generated-mazes-copy.md

 ## CSS Shaders?

 I knew that you could apply pixel level transformations using css `filters`.
 For example `filter: hue-rotate(90deg);`.
 You could apply this filter to almost anything, even a  I knew for a fact that this is internally just a simple fragment shader.
 Can you add your own custom shaders?
-Googling around game be this: https://developer.chrome.com/blog/introduction-to-custom-filters-aka-css-shaders/.
+Googling around gave be this: https://developer.chrome.com/blog/introduction-to-custom-filters-aka-css-shaders/.
 I got excited only to be let down few minutes later..

 ![](/uploads/screenshot-from-2022-05-03-21-38-14.png)

+Bummer :/

-## SVG Shaders
+## SVG Filters

+I came across SVG Filters while researching how to apply shaders to a div element.
+Libraries like  https://github.com/PixelsCommander/HTML-GL do this really well.